Caleblan/RISC-Calculator/README.md

 4. exponentError

 Each one of these commands prints a unique error message to the user and allows the user to input command again.
-Each of there method will adjust a global variable in C which will then be checked before printing the result.
+Each of these error methods will adjust a global variable called isError in C which will then be checked before printing the result.
 If the value of isError is greater than 0, an error has occured and an error message will be printed to the user rather than a calculated value.

 Here are some notes on what can occur when a command is entered by the user: